zrghassabi/Recurrent-Neural-Network-NLP/README.md

 3- Use RNN

   Embedding was used to transform One-hot vector to a dense vector. dense vector is input of RNN.
+Embedding reduces dimention of one-hot vector.

   For RNN:

 -In pytorch website, go to Doc section, in search box , type rnn, you will see RNN-cell, LSTM cel, GRU cell,etc. The way, you need define RNN and each cell were described. https://pytorch.org/docs/stable/generated/torch.nn.RNN.html?highlight=rnn#torch.nn.RNN

 -In all recurrent NN, you work with a sequence (e.x. a sentence of words).
 Each word is a vector of size n.
-You will have input and hidden state and output in each RNN.Each layer input
+You will have input and hidden state and output in each RNN.